rockettheme/docs/Docs/wordpress/themes/stratos/demo_login.md

 ![][demo]

-Here's the widget breakdown for the Login section:
+Here is the widget breakdown for the Login section:

 * Gantry Login Form

 #### Gantry Login Form

 The login form located on the top-right of the front page is actually a **Gantry Login Form** widget.
-Here are the widget options you'll need to change in order to match the demo.
+Here are the widget options you will need to change in order to match the demo.

 | Option            | Setting    |
 | :---------------- | :--------- |